|

 myself with fond memories of all the long and joyous rides on Ashan Adar when he too was

-happiest just going along in a bosal-type bridling set-up or with just
+happiest just going along in a bosal-type bridle or with just

 his halter and a lead rope for reins.
 A trait coming down to him from this